ZMelliti/commitrix/CONTRIBUTING.md

 ## Issue Guidelines

+### Bug Reports
-When opening an issue, please include:
+When reporting bugs, please include:
-- Clear description of the bug or feature request.
+- Clear description of the issue
-- Steps to reproduce (if a bug).
+- Steps to reproduce
-- Expected vs actual behavior.
+- Expected vs actual behavior
-- Environment (OS, Node.js version, etc.).
+- Environment (OS, Node.js version, Git version)

----
+- Sample commit messages that cause issues

+### Feature Requests
+For new features, please describe:
+- The problem you're trying to solve
+- Proposed solution or API
+- Use cases and examples
+- Impact on existing functionality

 ## PR Guidelines